Your Shopping Cart is empty. View Cart (0 Items)

 When he’s not making one of his regular television appearances, you can find Adrian traveling the length and breadth of Ireland with a primary focus to educate both Primary and Secondary School level school-goers on the importance and value of good food.
 Through weekly visits and cookery demonstrations, Adrian teaches children about the importance of healthy food and the tools they will need to practice simple cooking.

 Adrian also hosts a number of cookery demonstrations for various food festivals, shows, charities, GAA Clubs and ICA Groups around the country.

 Adrian receiving Irish Tatler One to Watch Award 2017

 Adrian’s recipes can be found in a number of both printed and online publications, including the RTE Guide, Woman’s Way, The Farmer’s Journal and The Anglo Celt.
 Adrian began his TV career on his 21st birthday on TV3's Late Lunch Live with Lucy Kennedy and Martin King.
-He is a regular staple on TV3’s ’The Seven O’Clock Show’ where he cooks with a celebrity guest live in studio and promotes the topical events of the week with hosts Lucy Kennedy and Martin King.
+He is a regular staple on Virgin Media One’s ’The Six O’Clock Show’, where he cooks with celebrity guests live in studio and promotes the topical events of the week with hosts Muireann O’Connell and Martin King.
 He’s also appeared on RTE Today and Ireland AM.

 In 2015, Adrian was voted as one of Ireland’s Top 15 Rising Stars by media giant Joe.ie.In 2017, Adrian was awarded Irish Tatler One to Watch.